iwahle/othello/README.txt

 This next time around, we sat down and thought of how to fix this and decided to use a more appropriate heuristic.
 Since our algorithm was recursive, we were able to rapidly improve the speed of our AI by simply increasing the depth of our tree and it beat better player on the first run with a depth of 5 with a minimal time increase.

 We tried three more approaches to improve our time efficiency.
-The first two were implementing principal variation search and multithreading the generation of our tree.
+Specifically, we worked onimplementing principal variation search, multithreading the generation of our tree, and alphabeta pruning.
 Though we weren't able to get these running, we've included the code in our submission.
-We also imiplemented alphabeta pruning, which works and is included in our submission as well.